space-rover/Boxle-Game/README.md

-Boxle-Game
+Boxle-Game - A small java minecraft clone
 ==========

-A small java minecraft clone
+Boxle is a small minecraft clone written in Java using LWJGL.